AlexanderMelian/golang_learning/README.md

 ## Control Structures
-Inside of the folder "/control_structures" we have everything to work
+Inside of the folder "/02_control_structures" we have everything to work

-if es easy to understand on golang, 'if', 'else if' and 'else' \
+if is easy to understand on golang, 'if', 'else if' and 'else' \
 With for we have all loops, the first for we can see "init"; "conditional"; "loop-expression" \
 The second for loop only we can see "conditional", is an while loop... \
 The third for loop is an infinite loop, "for(;;)" or "while (true)"